 One common cognitive error you might be familiar with is the scarcity effect.
 Namely, we tend to chase after people who are naturally busy and occupied with themselves rather than those who are needy and seek attention.
 Informing the recruiter that you made a lot of effort to find another job might sound to you like you treat your career seriously.
 To the recruiter, however, it might sound like you are simply not competitive enough in the job market.
-Or, alternatively, you are picky or undecided.
+Alternatively, you are picky or undecided.

-As much as traveling around the world is justified when you are twenty, it is not necessarily the case when you are 35 or 40.
+As much as travelling around the world is justified when you are twenty, it is not necessarily the case when you are 35 or 40.
 The recruiter might be thinking, “There was way more and enough time to figure out who you are in the past – why do you still need time for it right now?”
 It just doesn’t make the best impression.
 It would make more sense if you relocate for an internship or to try another, exotic profession in another part of the world.
-But, traveling for the sake of traveling at 30+ sounds more like running away from life and responsibility than anything else.
+But, travelling for the sake of travelling at 30+ sounds more like running away from life and responsibility than anything else.

-Special Case #1: When Finishing Projects in Free Time Is a Standard
+Special Case #1: When Finishing Projects in Free Time Is a Standard.

 In some working environments such as academia, it is, unfortunately, a standard, and an expected attitude, to finish projects after the funding dries out.
 Should you mention finishing projects in your free time?
 Yes – for as long as you frame it properly!

 For instance, if you say, “I didn’t manage to finish my project in time, therefore, I spent another few months on it,” it won’t sound any good to the employer.
-It will basically suggest to them that you don’t deliver in time.
+It will suggest to them that you don’t deliver in time.
 However, if you say instead, “Unfortunately, the funding for my project dried out.
 However, I love the topic and I felt responsible for the project and the team, therefore, I decided to stay and finish it in my own time,” that’s the whole new story!

-You should know that today, employers have a lot of problems with loyalty, namely, with the employees who drop projects before the project launch just because they spot a better opportunity for themselves.
+You should know that today, employers have a lot of problems with loyalty, namely, with the employees who drop projects before the project launch just because they spot a better opportunity in the job market for themselves.
 So, if they hear that you never jump the ship and that you are a person who successfully brings the projects to the end no matter what, they will consider it a strong advantage of yours!

 Special Case #2: Were You Physically Ill?

 If a disease prevented you from working, you should definitely mention it!
 There are two main types of illnesses that affect productivity and the ability to work: physical and mental illnesses.
-The point is: in general, physical illnesses are not contagious and if the employer can feel relatively certain that the illness will not come back, they won’t have any problem with it.
+The point is that: in general, physical illnesses are not contagious and if the employer can feel relatively certain that the illness will not come back, they won’t have any problem with it.